MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     Finally, multiplying the greenhouse gases by their GWP factor (Global Warming Potential) found in the Greenhouse gases table, and adding up the values.

-    >[!NOTE]**Note**: the values in this by hand demonstration have been rounded to 3 decimal points resulting in a slightly different value.
-Microsoft Sustainability Manager computes up to 10 decimal points
+    >[!NOTE]**Note**: The values in this by hand demonstration have been rounded to 3 decimal points resulting in a slightly different value.
+Microsoft Sustainability Manager computes up to 10 decimal points.

     -   CO<sub>2</sub>: 3,001.127 \* 1 = 3,001.127 lb
     -   CH<sub>4</sub>: 0.238 \* 25 = 5.95 lb